opattison/olivermakes/_posts/2014-11-06-design-notes-future-friendiness-robustness.md

 ### A browser, a text editor, a command line

-I really only need a browser (Chrome primarily, but also Safari, Firefox and some mobile browsers), a text editor (Sublime Text 3) and Terminal to maintain the website.
-I can write HTML and CSS, design and test in multiple browsers, control the version history with Git, and deploy to the website on the command line.
+I really only need a browser, a text editor and Terminal to maintain the website.
+I can write HTML and CSS, design and test in a browser (Chrome primarily, but also Safari, Firefox and some mobile browsers), control the version history with Git, and deploy to the website with Terminal.

 ### Leasing the domain/URI